-Use Prior Learning Assessment (PLA) to save time and money - get credit for what you know and earn your degree quicker.
-If your learning matches a college course, we can probably help you prove that and get credit for it.
+Use Credit for Prior Learning (CPL) to save time and money - get credit for what you know and earn your degree quicker.
+If your learning matches a college course, you can earn credit for it.

-- Consult with your Academic Counselor or home institution advisor and make sure any credit you earn from PLA will be acceptable and fit into your degree plan.
+- Consult with your Academic Counselor to make sure any CPL credit will be acceptable and fit into your degree plan.

-- Get Credit for Professional Licenses and Credentials you've earned.
+- Get Credit for Professional Licenses, Certifications, and Credentials you've earned.